kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 }
 ```

 It's worth investing time in an editor that can easily comment/uncomment whole sections of code.
-For instance, in vim, I have the "#" sign mapped to a function that will add or removed the appropriate comment character(s) from the beginning of the selected section.
+For instance, in vim, I have the "#" sign mapped to a function that will add or removed the appropriate comment character(s) (depending on the filetype) from the beginning of the selected section.
 If your editor can't do that (e.g., nano), then I suggest you find something more powerful.

 # Shebang

 Scripting languages (sh, bash, Perl, Python, Ruby, etc.) are generally distinguished by the fact that the "program" is a regular file containing plain text that is interpreted into machine code at the time you run it.
-Other languages (c, C++, Haskell) have a separate compilation step to turn their regular text source files into binary executable.
+Other languages (c, C++, Java, Haskell) have a separate compilation step to turn their regular text source files into a binary executable.
 If you "less" a compiled file, you'll see a mess that might even lock up your window.
 (If that happens, refer back to "Make it stop!" to kill it or just close the window and start over.)

 So, basically a "script" is a plain text file that is often executable by virtue of having the executable bit(s) turned on (cf. "Permissions").
 It does not have to be executable, however.
-It's acceptable to put some commands in a file and simply tell the appropriate program to interpret the file as a series of commands:
+It's acceptable to put some commands in a file and simply tell the appropriate program to interpret the file:

 ```
 $ echo "echo Hello, World" > hello.sh